zmwm37/banksPorcello/notes.md

 ## Chapter 6 - React State Management

 ### Intro to hooks
 *Hooks* contain reusable code logic that is separate from the component tree.
-The all us to hook up functionality to our components.
+They allow us to hook up functionality to our components.
 React ships with several built-in hooks we can use out of the box.
   - useState:  first argument is state value we want to use, the second value is a function that can be called to change the state value
+  - useRef: access the DOM node directly using a *ref*.
+A *ref* is an object that stores value for lifetime of a component. (e.g. if you want to plug D3 into React, useRef can be helpful for grabbing a DOM element and giving it to D3 to manipulate)

   Hooks can cause the component they are a part of to *rerender*.